Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Introduction

 This paper is organized as follows: In \cref{sec:grid_forming_and_hybrid_DVPP}, we introduce the grid-forming DVPP control setup for fast frequency and voltage control, as well as its extension to a hybrid DVPP configuration.
-We provide a simplified setup using the formalism of linear systems, which makes it convenient to develop our control design. \cref{sec:spatially_distributed} presents the generalization of the DVPP control to spatially distributed device locations.
-In \cref{sec:testcase}, we demonstrate the performance of our control design on a test case of the IEEE nine-bus system using detailed and nonlinear system and device models.
+We provide a simplified setup using the formalism of linearized systems, which makes it convenient to develop our control design. \cref{sec:spatially_distributed} presents the generalization of the DVPP control to spatially distributed DER locations.
+In \cref{sec:testcase}, we demonstrate the performance of our DVPP control design via numerical case studies in the IEEE nine-bus system with an interconnected medium voltage grid, using detailed and nonlinear system and device models.
 Finally, \cref{sec:conclusion} summarizes the main results and discusses open questions.
-In the appendix, we compare different matching control implementations for power converters, relevant for the local controls of our DVPP devices.